 (buccal swab) since it is easy to obtain, completely non-invasive, painless, and

 is just as accurate as blood samples.
 Almost any biological sample could be used since DNA is located everywhere

-throughout the body in the same exact form.
+throughout the body in the same form and structure as it is detected and recorded by paternity testing methods.
 Return to top